steinuil/the-little-ocamler/README.md

 # The Little OCamler
-Most of the code examples from [The Little MLer](http://www.ccs.neu.edu/home/matthias/BTML/index.html), a wonderful book from the "Little" series, in OCaml.
+Most of the code examples from [The Little MLer](http://www.ccs.neu.edu/home/matthias/BTML/index.html), a wonderful book from the "Little `X`er" series, in **OCaml** and **ReasonML**.

-I thought other people who may have the same idea as me might find it useful to have something to cross-reference, in case they get stuck because of some syntax idiosyncrasy in either SML or OCaml.
+I thought other people who might have had the same idea as me might find it useful to have something to cross-reference, in case they get stuck because of some syntax idiosyncrasy in either SML or OCaml/ReasonML.

 Do not just copy-paste this code into the REPL.
 Type it yourself, and only consult this if you have trouble with the syntax.